Valence, Drome tourism & sightseeing

 Capital of the Drome department, Valence is a sleepy city overlooking the Rhone River.
-An hour from Lyon and Grenoble and in close proximity to vineyards producing Crozes Hermitages, St Joseph and St Peray wines, the city makes a wonderful stop off for wine tours of the region.
+An hour from Lyon and Grenoble and in close proximity to vineyards producing Crozes Hermitages, St Joseph and St Peray wines, the town is an established stop off for wine tours of the region.

-The much-loved Kiosk De Peynet stands on the Champ de Mars and is one of the highlights of this small city - and a good place to start your visit.
-This ornate bandstand with beautiful views of the decorative gardens and fountains of Park Jouvet below, the Rhone and further Chateux Crussol high up in the distance inspired the artist Peynet to base his romantic love story here.
+The much-loved Kiosk De Peynet stands on the Champ de Mars and is one of the highlights of this small city - and a good place to start your visit to Valence.
+This ornate bandstand with beautiful views of the decorative gardens and fountains of Park Jouvet below, the Rhone and Chateux-Crussol high up in the distance inspired the artist Peynet to base his romantic love story here.

 The Peynet Bandstand is listed as an historic monument and has come to symbolise Valence.
 This is at least in part due to the bandstand's fame in the first of Raymond Peynet's 'lovers' series where a musician plays the violin in the bandstand and a girl listens to him.

-The bandstand is found in the Champ de Mars, a large, open, grassy square and this overlooks the attractive Parc Jouvet.
-Both the Champ de Mars and Parc Jouvet are on the edge of Valence town centre and are a great place for a picnic.
+The bandstand is found in the Champ de Mars: both the Champ de Mars and Parc Jouvet are on the edge of Valence town centre and are a great place for a picnic.
 The Jouvet Park covers 7 hectares and has more than 700 trees as well as flower beds, fountains and canals - pretty good for a town centre!

-Close to the Champ de Mars in the heart of the historic centre is the Cathedral Saint Apollinaire which was built in Romanesque style in the 11th century though a large-scale reconstruction took place in the 17th century.
+Close to the Champ de Mars in the heart of the historic centre you can see the Cathedral Saint Apollinaire which was built in Romanesque style in the 11th century (though a large-scale reconstruction took place in the 17th century).

 In the cloister of the cathedral a funeral monument was erected in 1548 built of sandstone in the shape of a triumphal arc.
 Called the "Pendentif" this funeral vault was one of the first monuments to be listed in France after the "Monuments Historiques" commission began in 1840.